 Humidity can also prevent wood from cracking, paint from chipping, and eliminate that annoying static shock that zaps you throughout the day.

 install a whole-home humidifier to relieve your home of indoor air pollutants

 Many whole-home humidifiers offer easy, programmable solutions via their accompanying thermostats, offering greater humidity control throughout the day

 neglect the warning signs

 Static shock, cracks in the floorboards, creaky furniture, chipped paint, dry skin and sinuses, or withering houseplants could indicate your humidity is too low.

-Whether you’re trying to reduce humidity in the summertime with a dehumidifier or you’re trying to increase humidity in the wintertime a humidifier, the ideal humidity range for your Healthy Home is as close to 50% as possible.
-If your indoor humidity is any more or less than 50%, you Indoor Air Quality is at risk.
+Whether you’re trying to reduce humidity in the summertime with a dehumidifier or you’re trying to increase humidity in the wintertime with a humidifier, the ideal humidity range for your Healthy Home is between 30% and 60%.
+If your indoor humidity is outside of this range, you Indoor Air Quality is at risk.

 forget to clean or replace your water panel regularly